wrcorcoran/NcaamGNN/README.md

 NcaamGNN is a proprietary edge-weighted link prediction GNN model used for margin of victory for college basketball games.

 Currently, the project is in the data-cleansing stage.
-All data has been soruced, cleaned, and it is being translated into a PyTorch Geometric graph dataset.
+All data has been sourced and cleaned, and it is being translated into a PyTorch Geometric graph dataset.

 ## Technologies Used
 1. Selenium